AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 Value setters and value selects are very similar creatures in the sense that they **both let you create a text alias for a numerical value**.
 The advantage of this is to present the user with a set list of possibilities that are easy to understand.

-Value selects and value setters are also great for letting the user choose between different behaviours in the same calculator as we have discussed in :ref:`Multiple Personality Disorder Calculators <multiple>`
+Value selects and value setters are also great for letting the user choose between different behaviours in the same calculator as we have discussed in :ref:`Multiple Personality Disorder Calculators <multiple>`.

 Let's now take a quick look at the **basic way to create a value setter/select**, how to assign them to one (or many variables) and set default values.